List of NYC Ferry stops: Bay Ridge

 Bay Ridge is the southern terminal of the South Brooklyn line of the NYC Ferry system.
 Located on the north end of the 69th Street Pier in Bay Ridge, Brooklyn along the Verrazano Narrows, it is served by the South Brooklyn line at all times except late nights.

 The stop opened along with the completion of the original South Brooklyn line to Wall St/Pier 11 on July 1, 2017.
 It currently serves as the southern terminal of the South Brooklyn line.

 In 2019, as part of a service expansion announcement, it was announced by NYC Ferry that a new route, called the Coney Island route, would open in 2021 and operate from Wall St/Pier 11 to Coney Island, with an intermediate stop at Bay Ridge.
-As a part of this change, Bay Ridge would no longer be the southern terminal of the South Brooklyn line, with service being replaced by the Coney Island route.
+As a part of this change, Bay Ridge would no longer be the southern terminal of the South Brooklyn line, with service being replaced by the Coney Island route (which never opened and is still served by the South Brooklyn Route as of 2024).